California Penal Code § (Section) 518 – Extortion

 - A term of three (3), five (5), or eleven (11) years, if the victim is under the age of 14; AND,

 - A minimum of twelve (12) months in county jail, if Probation is granted.

-Biological parents, adoptive parents, natural fathers and those who, by court order, have access to minors under 14 are exempt from prosecution under the special subsection creating penalties for abducting minors.
+Biological parents, adoptive parents, natural fathers and those who, by court order, have access to minors under 14 are exempt from prosecution under California Penal Code Section 208 which enumerates the penalties for abducting minors.